AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 :
 <!-- ***Mounted Combatant.*** While mounted on Kōyō, Hidemaro has Advantage on Attack Rolls against any creature that is within 5 feet of Kōyō and at least one Size smaller than him.
 : -->
 ***Warlord's Wrath (Antagonist Trait, Recharges after a Short or Long Rest).*** If Hidemaro is reduced to 0 Hit Points while Kōyō is still summoned, he doesn't die or fall unconscious.
 Instead Hidemaro regains all of his Hit Points, removes any Conditions he may be under, and Kōyō disappears into mist.
-Hidemaro additionally regains any spent uses of Legendary Resistance, and he can use his Antagonist Actions as Villain Actions for 1 hour.
+Hidemaro additionally regains any spent uses of Legendary Resistance, and he can use any actions listed as Antagonist Actions for 1 hour.

 \column